ionic-team/capacitor/site/docs-md/getting-started/dependencies.md

 Android development requires the **Android SDK** installed with **[Android Studio](https://developer.android.com/studio/index.html)**.
 Technically, Android Studio isn't required as you can build and run apps using only the Android CLI tools, but it will make building and running your app much easier so we strongly recommend using it.

 Android version support for Capacitor is more complex than iOS.
 Currently, we are targeting API level 21 or greater, meaning Android 5.0 (Lollipop) or above.
-As of January 2018, 5.0 or greater represents over 75% of the Android market, and this percentage is growing quickly.
-By the time Capacitor is production ready, this percentage should be much higher.
+[As of May 2019](https://developer.android.com/about/dashboards), this represents over 89% of the Android market.

 Also, Capacitor requires an Android WebView with Chrome version 50 or later.
+On Android 5 and 6, the Capacitor uses the System WebView.
+On Android 7+, Google Chrome is used.

 ## Electron Development

-No specific dependencies are needed to use Capacitor with Electron
+No specific dependencies are needed to use Capacitor with Electron.